yokolet/dazzling-leaves/explanations.md

 - Assumptions

     * Two strings s and t are all ASCII characters (maximum 256)
-    * s is longer than t
+    * s is much longer than t

 - Edge cases